Flamenco/stackeditpro/Grav Connector.md

 * ~~Add `header("Access-Control-Allow-Headers: content-type");` to  your Grav installations `index.php`.
 There is no Grav plugin (like the CORS plugin) available for this.~~

 ## Download Your Grav Site To StackEditPro Workspace
-* Select the `Get Grav` action.
+* Select the `Get Grav...` action.
 * Enter your site URLs.
-You should prefex each url with your access key
+You should prefix each url with your access key. `secret@https://mysite.com`
-* You Grav website will be downloaded to a top level folder with the site's host name.
+* You Grav website will be downloaded to a top level folder with the folder name set to your Grav site's host name.

 ## Make Changes In Your Workspace
 You can add new folders, subfolders, and template files to StackEditPro.
 If you need to delete, move, or rename a file or folder, you must do that on the Grav site directly.